Back to main

 1. Let your members lead the way.

-To help your members begin to address the topic of pay equity, the best way to start is to form a benchmarking committee of members or stakeholders to focus on the issue.
-It’s important to include on that committee a good representation of your membership in general.
-In particular, make sure to solicit the involvement of some of your larger members, as well as representatives of various important segments within your membership.
+To help your members address the topic of pay equity, the best way to start is to form a benchmarking committee of members or stakeholders to focus on the issue.
+It’s essential to include a good representation of your membership in general on that committee.
+In particular, make sure to solicit the involvement of some of your larger members and representatives of various important segments within your membership.

 2. Consider working with a fiduciary partner.

-Issues of pay, and pay equity in particular, are extremely sensitive.
-Many companies are understandably hesitant to be completely forthcoming about such a sensitive topic, so you can help your cause by engaging with a trusted third party to gather and analyze the information.
-In our experience, associations’ member companies tend to be more comfortable interacting with a fiduciary when it comes to sensitive financial information — so, even if your staff has the expertise to conduct the survey in-house, it may still be to your benefit to use a third-party fiduciary.
+Issues of pay and pay equity, in particular, are extremely sensitive.
+Many companies are understandably hesitant to be completely forthcoming about such a sensitive topic.
+You can help your cause by engaging with a trusted third party to gather and analyze the information.
+Member companies are typically more comfortable interacting with a fiduciary regarding sensitive financial information.
+So even if your staff has the expertise to conduct the survey in-house, using a third-party fiduciary may still benefit you.

 3. Be transparent with your stakeholders.

-Because of the sensitive nature of the study, it’s a smart idea to communicate early and often with your members about what you’re doing.
-As you move forward, make sure to communicate to any members who have expressed an interest in participating about how you will protect their information and ensure that their responses remain anonymous.
-You also want to get the buy-in of your participating member companies’ management, as well as the management of your own association.
+Because of the sensitive nature of the study, communicate early and often with your members about what you’re doing.
+As you move forward, speak to any members who have expressed an interest in participating about how you will protect their information and ensure that their responses remain anonymous.
+You also want to get the buy-in of your participating member companies’ management, as well as the management of your association.

-4. Make sure your own HR function is centrally involved.
+4. Make sure your HR function is centrally involved.

 It’s neither simple nor easy to interpret the results of a pay equity study — let alone know what to do next.
-For example, it’s one thing to determine that there is an inequity in pay, but another thing entirely to understand what the drivers causing that inequity are.
 Likewise, determining the best solution is often more complicated than one might think.
-For all these reasons, it’s very helpful to have your own HR staff engaged in helping to analyze the data and determine how to share it with members.
+For example, it’s one thing to determine that there is an inequity in pay but another thing entirely to understand the drivers causing that inequity.
+For all these reasons, it’s beneficial to have your HR staff engaged in helping to analyze the data and determine how to share it with members.

 5. Take the time to plan and implement your study effectively.

-When surveying members, we often recommend using a “reverse engineering” approach — in this case, starting by having your steering committee identify the particular types of data and analysis that would be most useful to members.
+When surveying members, we often recommend using a “reverse engineeringapproach.
+In this case, start by having your steering committee identify the types of data and analysis that would be most useful to members.
 Also, think about how you will share the data and the findings with members.
-In our experience, one of the most effective solutions is to create online dashboards, discreet resources that member companies can use to view their own results and compare them with other companies in their industry.
-Planned effectively, there may also be opportunities to generate non-dues revenue from the survey — for example, by giving members an opportunity to pay a fee for customized reports or other options.
+In our experience, one of the most effective solutions is to create online dashboards, discreet resources that member companies can use to view their results and compare them with other companies in their industry.
+There may also be opportunities to generate non-dues revenue from the survey — for example, by allowing members to pay a fee for customized reports or other options.

 Kendra Janevski, SPHR, SHRM-SCP